ColossusCoinXT/Media/README.md

 # Media
 Contains media files developed by the ColossusXT team.
-Test again